PawanRamaMali/PawanRamaMali/README.md

 ![Alt text](https://octodex.github.com/images/dojocat.jpg  "The Dojocat") -->

-### Note to Self

 ```
-You must understand the business process because, You can't design something you can't describe
+You must understand the business process because, You can't design something you can't describe.
 ```